The ultimate long-distance hike in the Peak District has to be the Edale Skyline walk.

 Once you’ve reached Lose Hill, you can then ascend a couple of routes back down to the road that leads you to Hope Station.

-Do you have any more questions about the Edale Skyline walk?
+Do you have any more questions about the Edale Skyline hike?
 Ask me in the comments below.

 Shorten the walk